MarDiehl/rotations_fortran/README.md

 ## Issues

 - The tests for Euler angles fail, but this is because comparing Euler angles is difficult.
-- Tests for some functions are missing
+- Some functions have no unit tests.